clbrge/svelte-web3/README.md

 Please note that your code need to be in browser context when `setBrowserProvider` is running.
-So you may want to use `onMount` when using Sapper or Svelte-kit.
+So you may want to use `onMount` when using Sapper or Sveltekit.
 Similarly, you cannot use `setBrowserProvider` in SSR context.

 ```js